Open-TEE/Open-Tee.github.io/user_study.md

 Applications (TAs) for Trusted Execution Environments (TEEs).

 This user study consists of three steps.
-First we would like you to fill out a pre study questionnare, which purpose is to collect participants background information.
-After pre study questionnare there will be a little exercise.
-You will be asked to use Open-TEE and after that we would like to you fill out a post study questionnare, which will be collecting information about Open-TEE.
+First we would like you to fill out a pre study questionnare, the purpose of which is to collect participants background information.
+After the pre study questionnare there will be a little exercise.
+You will be asked to use Open-TEE and after that we would like to you fill out a post study questionnare, which will be collecting information aboutyour experience in using Open-TEE in this particular exercise.

 This study result will be used for Open-TEE development and therefore we would appreciate your feedback.